 Needing to plug in your new gadget and not finding a free outlet is the adult equivalent of opening up a shiny new toy on Christmas day and realizing you don’t have the batteries necessary to play with it.
 There may be tears, there will be frustration, and your next move will be to go online and order a power strip immediately.
 We suggest ordering one now and saving your sobs for more important matters.

 Power strips are a must-have item for home and work for several reasons.
-Power strips offer additional outlets, plugging into the wall and providing four to 12 extra outlets that can be used for anything from charging your phone to powering all the devices in your entertainment system.
+Power strips offer additional outlets by plugging into the wall and providing four to 12 extra outlets that can be used for anything from charging your phone to powering all the devices in your entertainment system.

 We never like to generalize, but in this case, we feel confident in saying that everyone (really, everyone!) needs a power strip.
 Check out our favorites below.